 Over the past several weeks, a new school year will or has begun for many children.
 Currently, the Center for Disease Control and Prevention (CDC) reports approximately 4.4 million of children, ages 3-17 years old have been diagnosed with anxiety and about 6.1 million children have received a diagnosis of ADHD.
 There are many worries and fears that interfere with school, home, and/or social activities; which can lead to a diagnosis of anxiety for children.
 Anxiety in children may be presented as a fear or worry or make a child irritable or angry.
-Anxiety symptoms can include, but not limited to, trouble sleeping, physical symptoms; such as, fatigue, headaches, or stomach aches, and in some children keep their worries to themselves.
+Anxiety symptoms can include, but are not limited to, trouble sleeping, physical symptoms (such as, fatigue, headaches, or stomach aches), and some children may keep their worries to themselves.

-For some parents, the start of a new school can be overwhelming and time consuming, lunches need to be planned, alarm clocks need to be set, a calendar of events needs to be created, and a routine needs to be reinforced.
+For some parents, the start of a new school year can be overwhelming and time consuming – lunches need to be planned, alarm clocks need to be set, a calendar of events needs to be created, and a routine needs to be reinforced.